DataDog/integrations-extras/onepane/README.md

 - Choose Datadog: From the list of available integrations, select "Datadog".

+- When you select Datadog, you will be redirected to the Datadog login page.

+- Authenticate with OAuth.

-- Provide Credentials: Enter the required details for your Datadog account:
+    - Log in using your Datadog credentials.

-    - Datadog Site URL
-    - Datadog API Key
+    - Upon successful authentication, Datadog will create an API key for you.

-    - Datadog Application Key
+- Provide a name for your Datadog connector.

+- Input the site URL and Application key obtained from the ![prerequisite steps][8].

     ![Integration][4]